Writers & Journalists

 see also: Playlist Curator, Reviewer/Critic, Collector

-Chris Coplan writes
+Chris Coplan writes The Dredge

 “Punk is a great many things and also something very specific.
 (Like the Taco Bell menu.)
 This site/publication is an earnest attempt to explore those boundaries with a keen ear and endless passion.
 To delve into the murky unknown and perhaps share something shimmery and personal.”